weeweetan/asynch_mode_nginx/README.md

 Intel, Intel Atom, and Xeon are trademarks of Intel Corporation in the U.S. and/or other countries.

-*Other names and brands may be claimed as the property of others.
+\*Other names and brands may be claimed as the property of others.

-Copyright © 2014-2024, Intel Corporation.
+Copyright © 2014-2025, Intel Corporation.
 All rights reserved.